uj-robotics/krakrobot2016-online/python_simulator/README.md

 To learn python we recommend this tutorial : www.learnpython.org/

-We also recommend taking this course : https://www.udacity.com/course/cs373 , this is fairly simple and short course that will provide you with many techniques that will be essential for successful competition.
+We also recommend taking this course : https://www.udacity.com/course/cs373 , this is a fairly simple and short course that will provide you with many techniques that will be essential for successful competition.